My Office Hours at Simon are: Tues/Thurs 11:30am-1:30pm in Career Center, Schlegel 3rd Floor

 (i.e. ABI/Inform offers the greatest mix of contents: news wires, popular magazines, trade journals, reports, and some scholarly journals.
 ScienceDirect and the Web of Science contain only articles from scholarly, highly-researched, peer-reviewed journals.
 Strangely enough, they still fall in alphabetical order. )

-LOOKING FOR ACCESS TO THE FULL TEXT OF THE WALL STREET JOURNAL?
+LOOKING FOR ACCESS TO THE DAILY DIGITAL VERSION OF THE WALL STREET JOURNAL?

 For Local Business News--Sometimes the best stuff, especially on private companies that play a major role in a particular community can be found by reviewing what's been published in local business journals.
 You can find some of the best Rochester focused business news by searching the Rochester Business Journal; you can also search dozens of other cities' local business journals simultaneously too by searching the collection of American City Business Journals.